pivotal/docs-tas-adapter/install.md

 After you have completed the steps in [Installing Prerequisites](install-prerequisites.md), set the Kubernetes context to the cluster where you have installed kpack and Contour.

 ## <a id="install-package-repo"></a>Install the package repository

 To install Application Service Adapter:

-1. Create a namespace called `tas-adapter-install` for deploying Application Service Adapter to your cluster.
+1. Set up environment variables for the installation:

     ```bash
-    kubectl create ns tas-adapter-install
+    export TAS_ADAPTER_VERSION=VERSION-NUMBER
     ```

-1. Create an image pull secret to store your Tanzu Network credentials.
-These are required so that the cluster can pull images from the Tanzu Network registry.
+    Where `VERSION-NUMBER` is the version of Application Service Adapter you want to install.
+For example, `0.10.0`.

+1. Verify that the `tap-install` namespace exists in your cluster.

     ```bash
+    kubectl get ns tap-install
+    ```

+    The output should list the status of the `tap-install` namespace:
+    ```bash
+    NAME          STATUS   AGE
+    tap-install   Active   2d
+    ```

+1. Create a registry secret to store your Tanzu Network credentials in the `tap-install` namespace.
+These are required so that the Kubernetes cluster can pull images for the Application Service Adapter system from the Tanzu Network registry.

+    ```bash
-    tanzu secret registry add tanzunet-registry \
+    tanzu secret registry add tanzunet-tas-adapter-registry \
+      --username "TANZU-NET-USERNAME" \
-      --username "TANZU-NET-USER" --password "TANZU-NET-PASSWORD" \
+      --password "TANZU-NET-PASSWORD" \
       --server registry.tanzu.vmware.com \
+      --export-to-all-namespaces \
-      --export-to-all-namespaces --yes \
+      --yes \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```

+   Where:

+   - `TANZU-NET-USERNAME` is your username on Tanzu Network.

-   Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for Tanzu Network.
+   - `TANZU-NET-PASSWORD` the password for your username on Tanzu Network.

 1. Add the Application Service Adapter package repository to the cluster.

     ```bash
     tanzu package repository add tas-adapter-repository \
-      --url registry.tanzu.vmware.com/app-service-adapter/tas-adapter-package-repo:0.10.0 \
+      --url registry.tanzu.vmware.com/app-service-adapter/tas-adapter-package-repo:${TAS_ADAPTER_VERSION} \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```
 1. Verify that the package repository contains the Application Service Adapter package.

     ```bash
     tanzu package available list \
-      --namespace tas-adapter-install
+      --namespace tap-install
     ```

    The output includes the Application Service Adapter package: